-Good Samaritans help rescue 3 people from southwest Denver house fire
+Good Samaritan brothers help rescue 3 people from southwest Denver house fire

-DENVER -- Four people were taken to a hospital after a fire raced through a home early Wednesday morning, the Denver Fire Department said.
+DENVER -- Five people were taken to a hospital after a fire raced through a home early Wednesday morning, the Denver Fire Department said.

-The injured included two good Samaritans, who ran inside the home to get the residents out to safety.
+The injured included two good Samaritan brothers, who ran inside the home to get the residents out to safety.

 The fire broke out about 1:30 a.m. in the 2200 block of South Knox Court in southwest Denver.